This post is also available in: Español (Spanish) Français (French)

 - Economic value of the tweets sent by that user

 So, as you can see, the info about users inside the Excel sheet is countless.
-With a correct user of Microsoft Excel, you can get really interesting and useful insights about the Twitter users in your analysis.
+With a correct use of Microsoft Excel, you can get really interesting and useful insights about the Twitter users in your analysis.
+And there are no limits, you can get an Excel report for large reports.
+For example, you could get an Excel for the Twitter activity of the MTV EMA awards.
+Or you can even create a report based on the most retweeted tweets of a hashtag.